finbourne/access-sdk-csharp-preview/sdk/docs/PoliciesApi.md

 [EARLY ACCESS] ListPolicyCollections: List PolicyCollections

-Gets all PolicyCollections in a scope
+Gets all PolicyCollections in a scope.
+For pagination support, use PagePolicyCollections

 ### Example
 ```csharp